-- Graham Cracker Crust: Line an 8x8 inch baking pan with parchment paper and non-stick spray.
-Place the graham cracker sheets into a food processor or blender and pulse until fine crumbs.
-Pour the crumbs into a medium-sized mixing bowl and add the melted butter, powdered sugar, vanilla extract, and salt.
-Mix together with a wooden spoon and press the crust into the prepared pan using the bottom of a measuring cup or your hands.
-Place in the freezer while making the whipped cream and cream cheese filling.
+- Place the graham crackers into a food processor or blender and pulse until fine crumbs.
+Pour the crumbs into a medium-sized mixing bowl and add the melted butter, brown sugar, vanilla extract, and salt.
+Mix together.

-- Banana Cream Layer: Whisk together the banana pudding mix and milk in a medium-sized mixing bowl until combined.
-Then whisk in 1/2 cup of the whipped cream and pour over the top of the cream cheese filling.
+- Whisk together the banana pudding mix and milk in a medium-sized mixing bowl until combined.
+Then whisk in ½ cup of the whipped cream and pour over the top of the cream cheese filling.
 Smooth out.

-- Place into the refrigerator for 4 hours to chill and set up before slicing them into bars.
-Top with fresh banana slices and remaining whipped cream (optional).
+- Allow the bars to chill in the refrigerator for at least 4 hours to set before slicing into bars.
+Top with fresh banana slices and the remaining whipped cream (optional).

 - Keep any leftovers in the refrigerator in an airtight container for up to 5 days.